HardlyDifficult/Tutorials/Chapter6.md

 ```

  - Select each of the Life GameObjects (all 3).
+   - Add **LifeLine**:
-   - Add **LifeLine**.
-Change the lifeCount for each so that the first one is 3, the second 2, and the last 1.
+     - Change the lifeCount for each so that the first is 3, the second 2, and the last 1.
    - Add **DeathEffectThrob**.

 <hr></details><br>
 <details><summary>What did that do?</summary>

+Add sprites for lives:

+3 sprites were added to represent the number of lives remaining.
+The  HorizontalLayoutGroup is used to position the sprites -- this approach is optional, there are other ways you could have achieved the same layout.

+Animate hiding the life sprite on death:

-We added an Image to the canvas for each life point that the player has remaining.
-When the player dies, DeathEffectThrob causes the life sprite to animate its death.
+When the player dies, LifeLine triggers DeathEffects on itself if the player just lost the life point that sprite represents.
+DeathEffectThrob causes the sprite to animate its death by scaling up and down and getting smaller until its gone.

 <hr></details>
 <details><summary>How does the HorizontalLayoutGroup work?</summary>